dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-stretch-goals.md

 ![](img/stretch-kittens.gif){: .fancy .medium_small}

-Let's revisit some of our stretch goals and try to push ourselves a little bit.
+Let's revisit some of our stretch goals and see how we are doing.

 Take a look at your wiki pages: original project proposal, feature spec, and more importantly the [self-reflection](project-self-reflection) from this term.
 What did you mark as stretch goals?
 How much does that vision reflect where you are now?